Fascinating! A real Dutch hero indeed!

 - The Four Days Fight 1666 – Still considered by many historians to be the largest and longest naval battle in history.
 With English trade on the point of collapse from Dutch privateering around the globe, Admiral George Monck went to sea with the grim purpose of the destruction of the Dutch navy in a single decisive battle.
 The English subsequently lost terribly in the next four days against the great Dutch Admirals Michiel De Ruyter and Martin Tromp.
 The English lost ten ships including two 1st rates (HMS Prince and HMS Royal James), 2000 English sailors captured, 1500 wounded, and 1500 killed to include two Admirals (Sir Christopher Myngs and Sir William Berkeley).

-The famous Raid up the Medway 1667 – where the Dutch broke the boom guarding the Thames river estuary and proceeded up the river guided by a disgruntled English Navy pilot that had not been paid in years.
-They subsequently landed troops at several locations wreaking havoc and destroying the dockyards at Chatham.
+- The famous Raid up the Medway 1667 – where the Dutch broke the boom guarding the Thames river estuary and proceeded up the river guided by a disgruntled English Navy pilot that had not been paid in years.
+They subsequently landed troops (800 Dutch marines) at several locations wreaking havoc and burned the dockyards at Chatham(fires went out).
 Subsequently, most of the English capital ships were destroyed by the Dutch.
+Monck himself ordered the deliberate scuttling of 30 English warships to prevent them from falling into enemy hands.
 The final humiliation was the capture of the English flagship Royal Charles which was towed back to Amsterdam amid great jubilation.
 A general panic ensued and the population of London (including the King and Court at WhiteHall) fled for the countryside.
 The fleeing citizens fled while hearing the explosive carnage in the distance and in view of giant black plumes of smoke rising from the Royal Navy dockyards and the burning fleet.
 This one action forced the English into rather quick peace concessions.